Custom domains

 Step 9 — Cron Setup

-The Dockerfile installs cron and supervisord runs cron -f.
-The cron file cron/midsummer-custom-domains is copied to /etc/cron.d/ by the Dockerfile.
+The Dockerfile installs cron, supervisord runs cron -f in every pod, and the cron file cron/midsummer-custom-domains is copied to /etc/cron.d/.
+Three jobs run in every pod:

 Step 10 — End-to-End Verification Checklist